Louisiana (New Spain): Spanish government

 Notable figures of the Spanish period included Malagan governors Luis de Unzaga y Amézaga and his successor and future brother-in-law, Bernardo de Gálvez.
 Governor Luis de Unzaga y Amézaga transformed the expansive, nearly uninhabited, and undefended province into a thriving region with some autonomy.
 Known as 'le Conciliateur', he adopted a conciliatory approach, notably freeing the leaders of the Louisiana Revolution and promoting cross-border trade with American settlers through the Mississippi.
 This boosted the economies of New Orleans and St. Louis.
 In addition, Unzaga y Amézaga established the world's first bilingual and intercultural public education system on December 19, 1771.
 He strengthened Louisiana's defenses, planning the creation of forts such as the Unzaga Post.
 From April 1776, he covertly aided American revolutionaries during the American Revolution by supplying powder, medicine, flour, etc., responding to requests from Patrick Henry, Charles Lee, Robert Morris, and other members of the Continental Army's Secret Committee.

 In contrast, Bernardo de Gálvez, succeeding Unzaga y Amézaga as interim governor, declared war on Great Britain on May 8, 1779.
 He defeated the British in Baton Rouge, Naches, Mobile, and Pensacola, reclaiming Florida for Spain in 1781, a feat recognized by the 1783 Treaty of Paris.
 An iconic statue of him stands on Canal Street, and the Texan city of Galveston is named in his honor.

 Governor Esteban Rodríguez Miró's tenure witnessed two major fires that ravaged half of New Orleans.
 To regulate building constructions, he introduced Spanish architectural styles, resulting in arcades, courtyards, and fountains, traces of which remain evident today.

-The governance of Colonel Juan Bautista Gemmir y Lleonart also deserves mention.
-He briefly succeeded Rodríguez Miró until the arrival of the new governor, Baron de Carondelet, in 1791.
+Colonel Juan Bautista Gemmir y Lleonart briefly succeeded Rodríguez Miró until the arrival of the new governor, Baron de Carondelet, in 1791.
 The Baron began his rule in 1791 and distinguished himself as one of the city's top administrators and urban planners.
 He commissioned the construction of new trade canals and built forts to shield the city from military attacks.
 Other advancements during his tenure included public lighting, night patrols, and the release of Louisiana's first newspaper.

 Manuel Luis Gayoso de Lemos, who served from 1797 to 1799, is the only Spanish governor buried in New Orleans.

 Following the French Revolution, Napoleon Bonaparte sought to reclaim Louisiana.
 The governor who followed Gayoso was the Marquess of Casa Calvo (1799–1801), and the last Spanish governor was Juan Manuel Salcedo (1801-1803).
-Ultimately, the 1803 Treaty of San Ildefonso saw Louisiana returned to France under Napoleon's pressure.
+Ultimately, the 1800 Treaty of San Ildefonso saw Louisiana returned to France under Napoleon's pressure.